viktorbezdek/awesome-github-projects/README.md

 - [apple/ml-stable-diffusion](https://github.com/apple/ml-stable-diffusion) - Stable Diffusion with Core ML on Apple Silicon
 - [huggingface/peft](https://github.com/huggingface/peft) - 🤗 PEFT: State-of-the-art Parameter-Efficient Fine-Tuning.
 - [THUDM/CodeGeeX](https://github.com/THUDM/CodeGeeX) - CodeGeeX: An Open Multilingual Code Generation Model (KDD 2023)
-- [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV is an RNN with transformer-level LLM performance.
-It can be directly trained like a GPT (parallelizable).
-So it's combining the best of RNN and transformer - great performance, fast inference, sa
+- [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV (pronounced RwaKuv) is an RNN with great LLM performance, which can also be directly trained like a GPT transformer (parallelizable).
+We are at RWKV-7 "Goose".
+So it's combining the best of RNN a
 - [jaykali/hackerpro](https://github.com/jaykali/hackerpro) - All in One Hacking Tool for Linux & Android (Termux).
 Make your linux environment into a Hacking Machine.
 Hackers are welcome in our blog
 - [idealo/image-quality-assessment](https://github.com/idealo/image-quality-assessment) - Convolutional Neural Networks to predict the aesthetic and technical quality of images.
 - [chidiwilliams/buzz](https://github.com/chidiwilliams/buzz) - Buzz transcribes and translates audio offline on your personal computer.
 Powered by OpenAI's Whisper.
 - [mandiant/capa](https://github.com/mandiant/capa) - The FLARE team's open-source tool to identify capabilities in executable files.
-- [run-llama/llama_index](https://github.com/run-llama/llama_index) - LlamaIndex is a data framework for your LLM applications
+- [run-llama/llama_index](https://github.com/run-llama/llama_index) - LlamaIndex is the leading framework for building LLM-powered agents over your data.
 - [home-assistant/intents](https://github.com/home-assistant/intents) - Intents to be used with Home Assistant
 - [c0mix/WirelessMayhem](https://github.com/c0mix/WirelessMayhem) - Wireless Mayhem is a python framework developed to automate wireless discovery and exploitation.
 - [nerfstudio-project/nerfstudio](https://github.com/nerfstudio-project/nerfstudio) - A collaboration friendly studio for NeRFs